-After a series of early commissions (most notably from ELISION) he was selected twice for the National Orchestral Composers' School (1991 & 1995 - tutors Gerard Brophy, Richard Mills, and Carl Vine) resulting in the premieres of Machinations and Jericho's Strange by the Queensland Symphony Orchestra.
+After a series of early commissions (most notably from ELISION) he was selected twice for the National Orchestral Composers' School (1991 & 1995 - tutors Gerard Brophy, Richard Mills, and Carl Vine) which led to the premieres of Machinations and Jericho's Strange by the Queensland Symphony Orchestra.

-The following years saw the resolution and assimilation of disparate influences, the revision or withdrawal of several early works, and the emergence of an uncompromising individual voice.
+The following years saw the resolution and assimilation of disparate influences, the revision or withdrawal of several early works, and the eventual emergence of an uncompromising individual voice.

 Commissions from Symphony Australia - for the West Australian Symphony Orchestra - and from US flautist Linda Wetherill (both assisted by grants from the Australia Council) saw the premieres of Eirenicon (the West Australian Symphony Orchestra conducted by Kenneth Young, Perth, 2000), and Shades of Futures Past (flute concerto - soloist Linda Wetherill on flute, alto flute & piccolo in a version for soloist and CD, New York, 2004).
-Shades of Futures Past was subsequently given its first full performance in Melbourne in August 2011, with the Arcko Symphonic Ensemble conducted by Timothy Phillips, featuring Sarah Beggs as soloist.
+Shades of Futures Past was subsequently given its first full performance in Melbourne in August 2011, with Arcko Symphonic Ensemble conducted by Timothy Phillips, featuring Sarah Beggs as soloist.

-A commission from Arcko's artistic director resulted in the premiere of ...like a Maelstrom (Double Concerto) with the Arcko Symphonic Ensemble, featuring soloists Peter Dumsday (piano) & Bruno Siketa (trumpet) and small orchestra as part of a Composer Portrait Concert in Melbourne in February 2015.
+A commission from Arcko's artistic director Timothy Phillips resulted in the premiere of ...like a Maelstrom (Double Concerto) with Arcko Symphonic Ensemble, featuring soloists Peter Dumsday (piano) & Bruno Siketa (trumpet), as part of a Composer Portrait Concert in Melbourne in February 2015.

 Others to have commissioned, performed, and/or recorded works include ELISION Ensemble, Speak Percussion, Libra Ensemble, Smash Ensemble, Six Degrees Ensemble, Topology, Duo Contemporain, Ensemble Traiect, Trio Altrove 1.3, the New York Miniaturist Ensemble, Pedro Carneiro, Mario Teixeira, Barrie Webb, Peter Neville, Carl Rosman, Michael Kieran Harvey, Sisco Aparici, John McMurtery, Marshall McGuire, Geoffrey Morris, Michael Hooper, Carla Rees & David Black, Brigid Burke & David McNicol, Elizabeth Barcan, Stefano Cardi, Norio Sato, and Anne Norman.

-A number of works are available on CD, and scores are available from the Australian Music Centre, or from the composer.
+Scores are available from the Australian Music Centre, or from the composer.